-Poter ntial Impa acts (Y, 'N) and and Description Justification Right of Way Stream Xings Wetlands Floodplain 1 Provide a signalized left-turn lane from MD 30 to Westminster Street Cost: \$100K or Less To be constructed in conjunction with traffic calming along Westminster Street and at the Westminster Street/Park Avenue intersection.
+Description Justification Right of Way d stream Xings Stream Xings acts (Y) Metlands Floodplain (Z 1 Provide a signalized left-turn lane from MD 30 to Westminster Street Cost: \$100K or Less To be constructed in conjunction with traffic calming along Westminster Street and at the Westminster Street/Park Avenue intersection.
 In the northbound direction, this will provide more reliable access to residential communities on the west side of town, institutions such as the US Post Office and St. Bartholomews Church, as well as Maiden Lane, which functions as a service roadway for businesses and residences on the west side of MD 30.
 In the southbound direction, this will provide more reliable access to Long Lane, Manchester Elementary School, multiple churches, Town offices, and parks.
-N N/A Ν N 2 l 2 Widen intersection of MD 27 at MD 30 Cost: \$1M to \$2.5M From MD 27 to MD 30, providing a separate right turn lane, a shared through-left, and a left turn lane, and widen MD 30 north of MD 27 to provide a second northbound lane for a short distance will improve access into the center of Manchester for motorists on MD 27 by separating them from northbound travelers.
-Y N/A N N 3 Extend Southwestern Avenue to MD 30 to create a four-way intersection or roundabout with Maple Grove Road Cost; \$5M to \$10M This improvement would provide a new signalized access to residential communities in the southwestern quadrant of Manchester, reducing demand for left turns at Westminster Street, and would also enhance access to Maple Grove Road, potentially reducing Manchester Valley High School traffic impacts on MD 30.
-Y 1 N N e ; ; 4 Slightly widen the northbound approach to MD 30 at New Street to provide a dedicated left turn lane; consider closing High Street or prohibiting left turns to/from High Street.
+N N/A Ν N 2 Widen intersection of MD 27 at MD 30 Cost: \$1M to \$2.5M From MD 27 to MD 30, providing a separate right turn lane, a shared through-left, and a left turn lane, and widen MD 30 north of MD 27 to provide a second northbound lane for a short distance will improve access into the center of Manchester for motorists on MD 27 by separating them from northbound travelers.
+Y N/A Ν N 3 Extend Southwestern Avenue to MD 30 to create a four-way intersection or roundabout with Maple Grove Road Cost; \$5M to \$10M This improvement would provide a new signalized access to residential communities in the southwestern quadrant of Manchester, reducing demand for left turns at Westminster Street, and would also enhance access to Maple Grove Road, potentially reducing Manchester Valley High School traffic impacts on MD 30.
+Y 1 N N 4 Slightly widen the northbound approach to MD 30 at New Street to provide a dedicated left turn lane; consider closing High Street or prohibiting left turns to/from High Street.
 Cost: \$100K or Less This will facilitate access to New Street, High Street, Wertz Road, Maiden Lane, Hideout Drive, and Michael Drive.
 Impacts to through traffic would be mitigated by restricting left turns at High Street during daytime hours.
-N N/A N Ν Figure 5.29 Most Pro misin
+N N/A Ν N 5 Convert the intersection of MD 27 at Westminster Street to a roundabout.
+Cost: \$1M to \$2.5M In combination with a new signalized left-turn onto Westminster Street from northbound MD 30, this will enhance access to the residential communities north of MD 27 and west of MD 30, allowing them to bypass the MD 30 and MD 27 intersection.
+N N/A N N Figure 5.32 Most Promising Potentia tial Improvement in the Hampstead/Manchester Area